A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Cadiz for Attractions, Food, Beaches, and Nightlife

 Cadiz

-Cadiz is a popular shopping destination with plenty of stores.
+Shopping is a popular activity when visiting Cadiz.
 There's a diverse mix of local boutiques, food markets, shopping centers, and street markets where you can pick up everything from local items to European fashion.
 If you happen to be in town on a weekend, keep in mind that many shops are only open in the morning on Saturdays and closed all day Sundays.

 Is Kos or Cadiz Better for Families?